NP95/cc/README.md

 the Single Writer/Multiple Reader (SWMR) invariant in cached, multiprocessors systems is managed.
-Although the performance and functionaly correctness of such protocols form a central aspect of the modern-day System-On-Chip (SOC) design, there is often considerable inability to either model the performance characteristics or the functional correctness of such protocols in the absence of working RTL.
-Often there is insufficient time to understand the minutae of a design before descisions must be made.
-More often however, the majority of teams lack individuals with the cross-disciplined skillset required by the nature of the activity, including: a detailed understanding of computer architecture, software design, hardware design, domain knowledge (coherency) and verification.
-Often the decision is made to commit to some incremental version of a design which has gone before, without truely understand the true performance and/or functional trade-offs until a large commitment has been made, which can at time lead to significant problems.
-Indeed, from the author's own experience, a very large semiconductor company (beginning with a Q.) produced an ARM-based SOC which exhitbited a very serious coherence protocol deadlock which was not detected until the near complete RTL had reached emulation.
+Although the performance and functionaly correctness of such protocols form a central aspect of the modern-day System-On-Chip (SOC) design, there is often inability to model either the performance characteristics or validate the functional correctness of such protocols in the absence of working RTL.
+Very often there is insufficient time to fully understand the minutae of a top-level design before important architectural decisions or trade-offs must be made.
+In addition, quite often teams lack individuals with the cross-disciplined skillset required by the nature of the activity, including: a detailed understanding of computer architecture, knowledge of software design, hardware design, and domain knowledge (coherency).
+Often decisions are made to commit to some incremental version of a design which has gone before, without truely understand the true performance and/or functional trade-offs, which only become known until after a large commitment has been made.
+From the author's own experience, a very large and well-known semiconductor company (beginning with a Q.) produced an ARM-based SOC which exhibited a very serious (system halting) protocol deadlock which was not detected until the near complete RTL had reached emulation.
 The project was eventually cancelled and the team laid-off.

 ## Discussion

-Cache coherency protocols are fundamental to the multiprocessor system-on-chips.
+Cache coherency protocols are fundamental to multiprocessor system-on-chips.
 Their implmentation is complicated by the following
 aspects:

 * The state space of a coherency model is very large and there are many distinct scenarios to consider when verifying its correctness.
-* The context of a coherency model is system-wide, which necessitates either functional RTL or behavioral models of a large portion of the system.
-Such models are either large and difficult to simulate, or they arrive only late into the overall development process.
+* The context of a coherency protocol is system-wide, which necessitates either functional RTL of the full system or accurate fast behavioral models.
+Such models are either large and costly to simulate, they may arrive only late into the overall development process, or in the case of accurate behavorial models, may not arrive at all.
-* The functional correctness of coherency protocols is incredibly important and bugs can cause, at best, data corruption or, at worst, a complete system hang in the case of a protocol deadlock.
+* The functional correctness of coherency protocols is incredibly important as bugs can result in data corruption (at best) or a system hang (at worst) in the case of a protocol deadlock.
 * Coherency protocols play a role in the overall performance of a multi-processor system as their behavior directly influences the ability of CPU to share state between caches and to source state through intervention.
-* There are many tuneable characteristics of a coherence sub-systems that may impact performance in difficult to understand ways.
+* There are many tuneable characteristics of a coherence sub-systems that may result in costly and unnecessary performance bottlenecks.
 The number of commands which may be inflight from a CPU may affect performance if too small, whereas it may have a negative power and area cost if too large.
 An inefficient directory cache layout may necessitate cause unnecessary snoops, or it may cause useful state to be evicted from caches because of recalls.

 The availability of a software-based performance and verification model allows for each of these characteristics to be evaluated in the